 Some big concepts are challenging to teach kids.

-I’ve stumbled as I’ve tried to explain death, serious illness, and pain.
+I’ve stumbled as I’ve tried to explain death, serious illness, racism, and pain.
 I’ve wondered if I am covering kindness effectively or if I am using the right words to explain empathy.
 Am I cementing those ideas deeply enough into their hearts?